jjnether/obsidian_backup/jnetherton/DA/Active Orders/Project Nightcrawler.md

 - S1 live purely indication - no timers
 - Add ERMS - shift elements - don't interlock with Local/Remote - ASK
 - Update DP for PSU
+- check pct02/09 that they don't block anything
+- transformer inrush for W1 - are they fine with keeping?
+- Can they provide coordination study so we can take a look at settings?

 Changes:
 - Commented out W2 close output contact